Panagiotis Kavvadias: Archaeological Society of Athens

 Kavvadias was an active member of the Archaeological Society of Athens, a learned society with a significant role in organising excavations and protecting cultural heritage in Greece.
-In particular, he mounted a long-running campaign to become secretary of the society, which has been interpreted by Vasileios Petrakos, a later secretary and historian of the archaeological society, as a means of bringing its financial revenues under the effective control of the state.
+In particular, he mounted a long-running campaign to become secretary of the society, which has been interpreted by Petrakos, a later secretary and historian of the Archaeological Society, as a means of bringing its financial revenues under the effective control of the state.
 From at least 1886, when Kavvadias intervened on behalf of the government in an investigation into the society's financial mismanagement, he acted to increase the influence of the General Ephorate over its affairs, creating animosity between the state and the society which had become noticed and regularly remarked upon in the press by 1888.
 Although the Archaeological Society had traditionally supported the aims of the state, tensions had already begun to develop between the society and the Archaeological Service, particularly as the society often bore the cost for work initiated by Kavvadias in his capacity as the Service's Ephor General, and ephors employed by the society were often seconded to work for the government: the society voted to end this practice in 1882.